Studies on Syn-Coll Peptides Supporting Collagen Production

 Functions of Palmitoyl Tripeptide-5

-TSP-1 is a naturally occurring peptide that increases TGF-𝛃 activities.
-Palmitoyl Tripeptide-5 exhibits the same characteristics as TSP-1, increasing Type I and III collagen levels in the dermal (skin) fibroblasts.[2]
+TSP-1 is a naturally occurring peptide that appears to increase TGF-𝛃 activities.
+Palmitoyl Tripeptide-5 appears to exhibit the same characteristics as TSP-1, increasing Type I and III collagen levels in the dermal (skin) fibroblasts.[2]
 The researchers noted that “Investigator assessments of both periocular and perioral wrinkles showed statistically significant improvements over Baseline within minutes of initial application; these positive findings continued to improve through Months 1 and 3.”
-Experimental results show that Syn-Coll increases Type I and III collagen levels by 2-3 folds above the normal levels.[3]
-This lasts for approximately 72 hours, after which it begins to diminish.
+Experimental results suggest that Syn-Coll increases Type I and III collagen levels by 2-3 folds above the normal levels.[3]

-Palmitoyl Tripeptide-5 also deactivates matrix metalloproteinases I and III (MMP1 and MMP3).
+Palmitoyl Tripeptide-5 may also potentially deactivate matrix metalloproteinases I and III (MMP1 and MMP3).
 Matrix metalloproteinases are enzymes that act to degrade collagen.
-These enzymes are beneficial, as they recycle collagen following aging, but they’re uncontrollably hiked in conditions like inflammation to abnormal levels.
-Due to this, premature skin damage, the prevalence of lines, wrinkles, and other aging helmets, may surface.
+These enzymes may be beneficial, as they recycle collagen following cell aging, but they have been suggested to hike in conditions such as inflammation to abnormal levels.

-By inhibiting MMP1 and MMP3 activity, Palmitoyl Tripeptide-5 can help to prevent collagen breakdown.
-These results suggest that Syn-Coll can promote Type I and Type III collagen formation and inhibit collagen breakdown by the abovementioned enzymes.
+By inhibiting MMP1 and MMP3 activity, Palmitoyl Tripeptide-5 may potentially help to prevent collagen breakdown.
+These hypotheses suggest that Syn-Coll may promote Type I and Type III collagen formation and inhibit collagen breakdown by the abovementioned enzymes.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.